gerasimou/EvoChecker/README.md

     ec.start();

 The [EvoCheckerRunner class](https://github.com/gerasimou/EvoChecker/blob/evoCheckerJar/src/examples/EvoCheckerRunner.java) in the examples directory provides the complete source-code.

+### Runnning From Terminal

+1) Define your properties in the config.properties file

+2) Use the terminal to execute the launch script

+    ./launch.sh

 ###### Remember to set the Java library path (DYLD\_LIBRARY\_PATH on OSX; LD\_LIBRARY\_PATH on *NIX)